Sportsman’s Hunt Club Rules 2020-2021

-Special circumstances warranting exceptions may be obtained with approval of the Hunt Club Chair.
-The Chair of the Committee involved may give approval in the absence of the Hunt Club Chair.
+Special circumstances warranting exceptions may be obtained with approval of the Club President.
+The appropriate Director involved may give approval in the absence of the Club President.

 Up to 2 guests may be taken by one Member when allowed and they must be engaged in the same hunting or fishing activity.
 Guests must be accompanied at all times by the Member.
 The Member is responsible for guest behavior.
 Members not declaring guests shall be dealt with by the Ethics Committee.